Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 installed on my system.

 # Next Steps
-Now that we're up and running and can manipulate the host filesystem the next step is to make the container a bit more useable.
+Now that we're up and running and can manipulate the host filesystem, the next step is to make the container a bit more usable.

-That is too much for this post though, so in the next one I will show how to enable graphical applications, sound, SSH access, DNS and make setting up new containers a bit more ergonomic using LXD profiles.
+That is too much for this post though, so in the next one I will show how to enable graphical applications, sound, SSH access, DNS and make setting up new containers a bit more ergonomic with LXD profiles.